Understanding Agile (Without the Theater)

 Common Agile challenges (and what I do about them)

 “We do Agile, but nothing ships.”
 Usually means too much WIP, unclear priorities, or hidden dependencies.
-Fix flow first.
+Fix the flow first.

-“We’re scaling and it’s chaos.”
-Scaling requires portfolio clarity and decision systems—not just more ceremonies.
+“We’re scaling, and it’s chaos.”
+Scaling requires portfolio clarity and decision systems, not just more ceremonies.

 Where Agile is going next